-We know the cost for this retreat isn’t ‘spare change’ and are aware you will likely need to raise some money to attend, especially for the teen participants.
+We know the costs for these retreats aren’t ‘spare change’ and are aware that you will likely need to raise some money to attend, especially for the teen participants.
 So we’ve come up with some suggestions for you to consider:

 1. Crowd Funding

 Utilize one of the crowd funding platforms and create your own personal campaign.
 This can be a creative and passionate way to solicit support from our global community.
-Check out kickstarter.com, indiegogo.com, to start off with.
+Check out kickstarter.com or indiegogo.com to start off with.

-After you create your campaign, utilize all the social media tools available to you, such as Facebook and Twitter.
-If you take this avenue and create an online presence, we ask that you send us a descrtpion and links of your fundraising efforts, and we’ll post the links on our blog section of the Project World School web site to help you get the word out.
+After you create your campaign, utilize all the social media tools available to you such as Facebook and Twitter.
+If you take this avenue and create an online presence, we ask that you send us a description and links of your fundraising efforts and we’ll post the links on our blog section of the Project World School web site to help you get the word out.
 Once you’ve set up your campaign, send us your information here.

 Check out this great article by Blake Boles to further help you explore this option here.